 - D. Differential mount bushings may be replaced but must attach in the standard location(s) without additional modification or changes.
 Differential position may not be changed.
 Solid metal bushings are specifically prohibited. - E. Steering rack bushings may be replaced but must attach in the factory location(s) without additional modification or changes.
 Steering rack position may not be changed.
 The amount of metal in a replacement bushing may not be increased relative to the amount of metal found in a standard bushing for the particular application.
 Solid metal bushings are specifically prohibited.
 This does NOT allow shimming or otherwise relocating the steering rack. - F. Camber bolts may be installed providing these parts use the original, unmodified mounting points and meet the restrictions specified in Section 14.5.B.
 Caster changes resulting from the use of camber bolts are permitted. - G. Solid axle rear wheel drive (RWD) suspension allowances: - Addition or replacement of suspension stabilizers (linkage connecting the axle housing or DeDion to the chassis, which controls lateral suspension location) is permitted. - 2.
-Traction bars or torque arms may be added or replaced. - A Panhard rod may be added or replaced. - 4.
-The upper arm(s) may be removed, replaced, or modified and the upper pickup points on the rear axle housing may be relocated. - The lower arms may be replaced or modified and the lower pickup points on the rear axle housing may be relocated. - Differential covers and attaching hardware may be replaced. - 7.
+Traction bars or torque arms may be added or replaced. - 3.
+A Panhard rod may be added or replaced. - 4.
+The upper arm(s) may be removed, replaced, or modified and the upper pickup points on the rear axle housing may be relocated. - 5.
+The lower arms may be replaced or modified and the lower pickup points on the rear axle housing may be relocated. - 6.
+Differential covers and attaching hardware may be replaced. - 7.
 Methods of attachment and attachment points are unrestricted but may serve no other purpose (e.g., chassis stiffening).
 This does not authorize removal of a welded on part of a subframe to accommodate the installation. - H. Camber kits (also known as camber compensators) may be installed.
 These kits consist of either adjustable length arms or arm mounts (including ball joints) that provide a lateral adjustment to the effective length of a control arm.
 Alignment outside the factory specifications is allowed.
-The following restrictions apply: - 1.
-On double/unequal arm (e.g., wishbone, multi-link) suspensions, only the upper arms OR lower arms may be modified or replaced, but not both.
-Non-integral longitudinal arms that primarily control fore/aft wheel movement (e.g., trailing arm(s) or link(s) of a multi-link suspension) may not be replaced, changed, or modified. - On arm-and-strut (MacPherson/Chapman) suspensions, the lower arms may be modified/replaced OR other methods of camber adjustment as allowed by Sections 14.8.B, C, or F may be used, but NOT both.
+The following restrictions apply: - On double/unequal arm (e.g., wishbone, a-arm) suspensions, only the upper arms OR lower arms may be modified or replaced, but not both. - On arm-and-strut (MacPherson/Chapman) suspensions, the lower arms may be modified/replaced OR other methods of camber adjustment as allowed by Sections 14.8.B, C, or F may be used, but NOT both. - 3.
+On swing or trailing arm suspensions, the main arms may not be 2023 SCCA® NATIONAL SOLO® RULES - 91 modified or replaced, but lateral locating links/arms may be modified or replaced.

-- On swing or trailing arm suspensions, the main arms may not be modified or replaced, but lateral locating links/arms may be modified or replaced. - Front wheel drive (FWD) cars with rear beam axles may use shims between the rear axle and hubs. - 5.
+- Front wheel drive (FWD) cars with rear beam axles may use shims between the rear axle and hubs. - 5.
 The replacement arms or mounts must attach to the original standard mounting points.
 All bushings must meet the requirements of Section 14.8.B.
 Intermediate mounting points (e.g., shock/spring mounts) may not be moved or relocated on the arm, except as incidental to the camber adjustment.
-The knuckle/bearing housing/spindle assembly cannot be modified or replaced. - Changes in suspension geometry are not allowed except as incidental to the effective arm length change.
+The knuckle/bearing housing/ spindle assembly cannot be modified or replaced. - Changes in suspension geometry are not allowed except as incidental to the effective arm length change. - 7.
+On multi-link suspensions only one lateral link or arm per corner may be modified or replaced.
+Non-integral longitudinal arms that primarily control fore/aft wheel movement (e.g., trailing arm(s) or link(s)) may not be replaced, changed, or modified."